dappforce/subsocial-parachain/pallets/domains/README.md

 ### Main types

 * `DomainName` – A byte array of maximum length of `Config::MaxDomainLength` bytes.
-* `RecordKey` – A byte array of maximum length of `Config::MaxRecordKeySize` bytes.
+* `RecordKey` – A byte array of maximum length of `Config::MaxRecordKeyLength` bytes.
-* `RecordValue` – A byte array of maximum length of `Config::MaxRecordValueSize` bytes.
+* `RecordValue` – A byte array of maximum length of `Config::MaxRecordValueLength` bytes.

 ```rust
 pub struct DomainMeta<T: Config> {